Qiskit/qiskit/MAINTAINING.md

   It is better to publish an overcautious fix immediately within the private process, then follow up with a cleaner solution under normal conditions.
   For example, we fixed [a recursive stack overflow in `qiskit.qasm2.load`](https://github.com/Qiskit/qiskit/security/advisories/GHSA-w7g6-mx9c-q2hr) with [an ugly depth limit](https://github.com/Qiskit/qiskit/pull/16421) first, then replaced the parser with [a fully iterative one](https://github.com/Qiskit/qiskit/pull/16425) later.

-* Fixes take priority over backwards-compatibile stability.
+* Fixes take priority over backwards-compatible stability.

   Wherever possible, aim to avoid impact to legitimate uses of Qiskit, but do not let this compromise the publication of a fix.
   Consider adding limitations by optional keyword arguments with reasonable defaults, but can be explicitly lifted by users.